Some information on data protection follows, which corresponds to the current legal requirements. It was created by a

 20.1.
 Within our online offer, the so-called “Facebook-Pixel ”of the social network Facebook, which is from Facebook Inc., 1 Hacker Way, Menlo Park, CA 94025, USA, or if you are based in the EU, Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbor, Dublin 2, Ireland (“Facebook”), Used.

 20.2.
 Facebook is certified under the Privacy Shield Agreement, which provides a guarantee to comply with European data protection law (https://www.privacyshield.gov/participant?id=a2zt0000000GnywAAC&status=Active).

 20.3.
 With the help of Facebook-Pixels it is facebook On the one hand, it is possible to use the visitors of our online offer as a target group for the presentation of advertisements (so-called “Facebook-Ads ”).
 We set the Facebook-Pixel one to the Facebook-Ads only such facebook- to show users who have also shown an interest in our online offer or who have certain characteristics (e.g. interests in certain topics or products that are determined on the basis of the websites visited) that we address to Facebook transmit (so-called "Custom Audiences").
 With the help of Facebook-Pixels, we also want to make sure that our Facebook-Ads correspond to the potential interest of the user and are not annoying.
 With the help of Facebook-Pixels we can also check the effectiveness of the Facebook- Understand advertisements for statistical and market research purposes, in which we can see whether users after clicking on a Facebook- Advertisements were forwarded to our website (so-called "conversion").

 20.4.
 The processing of the data by Facebook takes place in the context of Facebooks Data Usage Policy.
 Accordingly, general information on the presentation of Facebook-Ads, in the Data Usage Policy of Facebook: https: //www.facebook.com / policy.php.
-Special information and details about the Facebook pixel and how it works can be found in the Help section of Facebook: https://www.facebook.com/business/help/651294705016616.
+Special information and details on Facebook-Pixel and how it works can be found in the help section of Facebook: https://www.facebook.com/business/help/651294705016616.